 Taxi fares tend to be high, largely due to the limited business on North Caicos and Middle Caicos.

 Island tours typically stop at one of the small local restaurants for lunch, where some of the best authentic Turk and Caicos cuisine is served.
-Classic dishes include fresh caught fish with peas n’ rice, sides of locally grown vegetables and greens, and homemade breads and cakes.
+Classic dishes include freshly caught fish with peas n’ rice, sides of locally grown vegetables and greens, and homemade breads and cakes.

 When visiting North Caicos and Middle Caicos on a day trip from Providenciales, one advantage of taking a guided tour is that your driver is very likely to get you back to the dock in time for the ferry!